-While the science was similar between agricultural and pharmaceutical products – and DuPont wished to use biotechnology as a bridge between them – observers noted that the concept was unworkable because the end markets are too different.
-They recognized that DuPont was building its drug business to a critical size before selling it (in 2001 to Bristol-Myers Squibb).
+While the science was similar between agricultural and pharmaceutical products – and DuPont wished to use biotechnology as a bridge between them – observers criticized that the concept was unworkable because the end markets were too different.
+They recognized that DuPont was scrambling to build its drug business to a critical size before selling it (in 2001 to Bristol-Myers Squibb).
+Pharmaceuticals represented only 3 percent of DuPont’s revenues in 2001, compared with 20 percent from performance coatings and polymers; 16 percent from specialty fibers; 16 percent from agriculture and nutrition (including Pioneer); 14 percent from specialty polymers; 13 percent from pigments and chemicals; 10 percent from nylon; 7 percent from polyester; and 1 percent from other businesses.

 Sonora®.
-DuPont and Tate & Lyle Citric Acid formed a joint venture in 2000 to build a 1-3 propanediol (PDO) pilot plant in Illinois.
-PDO was used to produce DuPont’s Sonora® polymer-polytrimethylene terephthalate or 3GT which was used in textiles and resins, and the process of making PDO from glucose contributed to DuPont’s plan to generate 25% of its revenues from renewable resources by 2010.
+DuPont and Tate & Lyle Citric Acid formed a joint venture in 2000 to build a 1-3 propanediol (bio-PDO) pilot plant in Illinois.
+Bio-PDO was used to produce DuPont’s Sonora® polymer-polytrimethylene terephthalate or 3GT which was used in textiles and resins, and the process of making bio-PDO from glucose contributed to DuPont’s plan to generate 25% of its revenues from renewable resources by 2010.
 In the partnership, DuPont brought the microorganism, market knowledge, and process technology to the alliance while Tate & Lyle brought biochemical and fermentations expertise, site infrastructure, and access to raw materials.
-DuPont developed the improved PDO process in a research venture with Genencor and their innovation facilitated the combining of enzymes from two microbes into a single strain.
+DuPont had developed the improved bio-PDO process in a research venture with Genencor, and their innovation facilitated the combining of enzymes from two microbes into a single strain.
 The pilot plant had 10,000 to 50,000 liters of fermentation capacity.
 The scale-up to commercialization required additional capacity by 2003.

-In 2004 DuPont and Tate & Lyle announced their joint venture to make synthetic fibers with genetically modified bacteria that converted sugar into chemicals, the first commercial use of the process.
+In 2004 DuPont and Tate & Lyle announced an additional joint venture to make synthetic fibers with genetically-modified bacteria that converted sugar into chemicals, the first commercial use of the process from the bio-PDO partnership.
 The venture opened a plant in Tennessee to ferment microbes in corn syrup to make 100 million lbs./ year of an ingredient for plastics.
-A second bio-PDO plant was scheduled to open in 2008.
+A second bio-PDO plant opened in 2008.

 PBT.
 DuPont and Bayer announced plans to bring a plant to make polybutylene terephthalate (PBT) base polymer in Europe by 2003.
 The new facility had 60,000 m.t. to 80,000 m.t./ year of capacity and replaced older, less-efficient batch production of PBT.
 The increase in PBT base polymer capacity was in response to the anticipated growth of the market for PBT resins, estimated at 7% to 9% per annum.
 Although markets for PBT resins was tight in 2000, there was a danger of overcapacity by 2003 because Polyplastics and Teijin were evaluating a plant in Japan, GE Plastics and Mitsubishi Engineering Plastics were evaluating a plant in Asia, and DSM and Ticona were evaluating PBT production outside of Europe.
-(Excess capacity was a competitive risk in the chemicals industry.)
+(Excess capacity was a continual, competitive risk in the chemicals industry.)

 2001

 With proceeds from the US$6 billion sale of its drug unit, DuPont planned to pay down debt and buy back shares to improve its financial performance.
-Critics advocated making small acquisitions of paint or coating businesses that made materials for the information technology or agriculture industries.
+Critics advocated making small acquisitions of paint or coating businesses that made materials for the information technology or agriculture industries instead.

 Seeking to move assets out of slow-growth businesses, DuPont eliminated 4,000 jobs (4% of its work force) plus 1,300 contract workers from its nylon and polyester businesses.
 It reorganized its agricultural sales force so farmers could purchase pesticides, feed, or seed from one representative.
 DuPont continued to apply biotechnology research to chemicals as it restructured businesses that it would ultimately divest.